 Gratitude is proven to reduce stress

-Getting into the habit of noticing and being grateful for the good things (small or big) improves your overall attitude and trains your brain to become naturally more optimistic.
+Getting into the habit of noticing and being thankful for the good things (small or big) improves your overall attitude.
+It also trains your brain to become naturally more optimistic.

-2. It’s about focusing on what you DO have
+2. It helps you focus on what you DO have

-Instead of getting into a negative spiral about what you don’t have, use gratitude to pay attention to what you do have.
+Instead of getting sucked into a negative spiral about what you don’t have, use gratitude to pay attention to what you do have.
 Make a conscious effort to focus on the people, situations, and things that make life better.

 One of the best (and simplest) ways to practice gratitude is to keep a journal.
-This can be any kind of notebook or a document on your computer, or a notes app on your mobile device.
+This can be as simple as a paper notebook, a text document on your computer, or a notes app on your mobile device.

 - Set aside a few minutes each day to think about and write down one or more things you’re grateful for.

 - Read over your journal when you’re feeling down or extra stressed.
 Reviewing your list is a good way to boost your mood and shift your perspective.

-- Notice big things (I’m grateful that I have a caring person in my life) as well as small things (I really enjoyed the weather today) – everything counts!
+- Notice big things (example: I’m grateful that I have a caring person in my life) as well as small things (example: I really enjoyed the weather today) – everything counts!

-Practicing gratitude by keeping a journal is free, is easy to do, and could reduce your stress.
+Practicing gratitude by keeping a journal is free, easy to do, and truly does reduce stress.
 Why not try it for a couple of weeks and then see how you feel?